NadineUU/EEG_age_prediction/README.md

-# EEG_age_prediction
+# EEG_age_prediction - makeda fork

-Deep learning for age prediciton using EEG data.
+This is a forked and updated version of a project for deep learning for age prediciton using EEG data.

 ## Structure of files